brucedkyle/architectures/docs/sustainability/supplychain.md

 - _Shelf life_ defines a set of actions to be taken with products that expire on specific dates and must be removed from use or sale.
 For example, food can expire and need to be removed from shelves.
 - _Timeliness_ defines a set of actions that can be taken when products expire, but that may be still have some benefit.
 For example, seasonality of clothing can be warehoused until the following year.

-For more information about the solution details on this scenario, see [Inventory Optimisation - Product timeliness](timeliness.md).
+For more information about the solution details on this scenario, see [Inventory Optimization - Product timeliness](timeliness.md).

 ## Overview